 Having said that, it is best if you have a room in mind, rather than buying speculatively.
-This is, however, that these offers are not usually great for buying points speculatively—you will need to have a specific hotel stay in mind to compare buying points vs paying cash.
+This is, these offers are not usually great for buying points speculatively.

-Hilton Honors are running a promotion offering a bonus of 100% when purchasing over 10,000 points.
-This offer may be targetted, so you could have different tiers or bonus offers.
+Hilton Honors are running a promotion offering a bonus of 100% when purchasing over 5,000 points.

 There are a few rules imposed by Hilton Honors that need to be kept in mind.

-- Hilton Honors have lifted the usual annual limit of 80,000 Hilton Honors points to 160,000 Points.
+- There is an annual purchase limit of 80,000 Points per account.
 This limit excludes the bonus points.

 - If you are a new member, you will not be able to buy points for: